theithec/pgpruleshelper/README.md

 ## Requirements
 From version 0.4 and on python2 >= 2.5 or python3 >= 3.4 (older 3's not tested) is required.

-For older versions is python2 >=2.4 is required.
+For older versions python2 >=2.4 is required.
 Older python versions _may_ work.

 python-tk/python3-tk is required for the gui.